 Should I Prefer Loans with a Buyback Guarantee?

 When investing in P2P lending you should not necessarily only go for loans with a buyback guarantees as this means you will only be operating on p2p platforms based on the four-party business model consisting of a borrower, an investor, the p2p platform and a loan originator.
 Compared to the three-party business model that does not involve an independent loan originator, the structure in the four-party business model is more complex and harder to understand – and it will normally be risky for you as an investor to operate on this type of p2p platform.
-Also, the four-party business model involves considerations such as direct and indirect investment structure.
+Also, the four-party business model involves considerations such as direct and indirect investment structure and the level of Skin in the Game can be very different from platform to platform.

 Buyback guarantee only exists on peer-to-peer platforms based on the four-party business model.
 Lending to businesses, real estate or persons directly with only one serious part involved, where assets are secured transparent legal documents established is probably less risky and more like traditional investing in promissory notes.